Persistent Stiefel-Whitney Classes of Tangent Bundles: Algorithm

 \subsection{Algorithm for computing persistent Stiefel–Whitney classes}

-We present two specific computational algorithms: one for computing Stiefel–Whitney classes of type $n$ at a fixed filtration scale (Algorithm~\ref{alg:sw_fixed}) and another for tracking their persistence across a filtration (Algorithm~\ref{alg:pers_sw}).
+We present two specific computational algorithms: one for computing Stiefel–Whitney classes of dimension $n$ at a fixed filtration scale (Algorithm~\ref{alg:sw_fixed}) and another for tracking their persistence across a filtration (Algorithm~\ref{alg:pers_sw}).

+The only step of Algorithm~\ref{alg:sw_fixed} that is not a standard (co)homology computation is the determination of the Wu classes, which reduces to solving a linear system over $\mathbb{Z}/2$ by Gaussian elimination.